stormpath/stormpath-framework-spec/registration.md

 facilitate self-service registration of user accounts.

-If enabled via the ENABLED option, our library MUST intercept incoming requests for the REGISTRATION_URL and either render a registration form (GET) or handle a POST request from the registration form.
+If enabled via the ENABLED option, our library MUST intercept incoming requests for the `uri` and either render a registration form (GET) or handle a POST request from the registration form.

 GET requests should serve an HTML Page OR Single Page Application, in either